danwhitston/benefits-modeller/LANGUAGE_DERIVATION.md

 We define a variable as Date by writing `Date date_of_birth`.

 We will refer to dates in the standard ISO format YYYY-MM-DD, for example `'1977-03-13'`.

+In the sample rulesets, age is treated as an unrelated integer value that is entered separately from date of birth and date of claim.
+This limits the use of dates in the sample rulesets to comparison, that is: less-than, greater-than, less-than-or-equal-to, greater-than-or-equal-to, and equality.

+This is of particular use because it removes the need to calculate differences in dates, which requires full date parsing and a set of rules both for simple calculation of difference in years, and a different set of rules accounting for leap days when calculating difference in days.

+Accordingly, we can represent dates in Z3Py as strings, because modern Z3Py supports string comparison operators.
+The ISO standard format also has the advantage that Z3Py string comparisons produce the same results as comparisons of the actual dates.

 ### Boolean